anthony-tuininga/ceODBC/doc/src/connection.rst

 .. method:: Connection.__exit__()

-   The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
+   The exit point for the connection as a context manager.
 In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.

    .. note::

       This method is an extension to the DB API definition.

 .. attribute:: Connection.autocommit